Customize Consent Preferences

 SESAC – Society of European Stage Authors and Composers.

 Don’t be deceived by the name.
 SESAC represents many US musicians, as well as European artists whose music is played in the United States.
-They have a ton of licensing contacts who you can reach by email or phone.
+Click here to Get a License.

 Phone: 800-826-9996